bicheichane/FlatRedBall-TexturePackerExporter/README.md

 #1 Choose the Generic XML data file format when publishing spritesheet.

+    If you want to have animations on the final achx, just use the following naming convention for each animation frame:

+    <spriteprefix><animation frame id>

+    i.e. animationFrame1, animationFrame2, animationFrame3, etc..

 #2 Check the option for "Trim sprite names"

 #3 Build the solution and add the TexturePackerToSpritesheetAcx.exe as a file build tool on Glue.